liebermeister/model-balancing/README.md

 ### Matlab
 To run model balancing in matlab, please have a look at the demo scripts in matlab/demo and adjust them to your model and data.
 For HTML documentation of the matlab code, see matlab/doc.
 For help in matlab, please type 'help model-balancing'.

-### Python
+### Python and JSON file format
 To run model balancing in python, your model and input data need to be encoded in a JSON file.
 To generate this file format from model and data files (in SBML / SBtab formats), you can use the matlab function cvxpy_problem_data_structure.m (as shown in the demo script matlab/demo/demo_cmb_experimental_data.m).
-For a description of the JSON format structure, see 'help matlab/model-balancing/cmb-cvxpy/cvxpy_problem_data_structure' in matlab.
+For a description of the JSON format, type 'help cvxpy_problem_data_structure' in matlab.

 ### Example models
 Example model and data files can be found in the folder "resources".
 The folder resources/models contains files for four different example models.
 Each model comes as an SBML (.xml) and an SBtab (.tsv) file.
 The folders cvxpy/examples/[MODEL_NAME] contains balancing results for a large number of model balancing problems with these models: artificial data for all 4 models, experimental data for the E coli model (folder e_coli_noor_2016).